AlessandroRossi87/DiscoverSchoneberg/README.md

 This webpage has been tested on all major browser available to me (Chrome, Safari, Firefox and Edge) and layout and functionality were ensured during all the testings.

+### Lighthouse testing

+During the first testing using the Lighthouse extension on Chrome I was receiving a low score for performance caused by the size of some images.

+I resolved this issue by resizing and compressing several images while also ensuring the consistency of their quality.

 ### Validator testing

 - ## HTML